Bandohhh/dat5501-portfolio-elias/README.md

 | FLAGSHIP mini-project  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |
 | Continuous_Integration |     |     |     |     |     |     |  ✅  |     |     |     |
 | DAT5501 labs           |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |  ✅  |

+Ethics, risk & compliance (summary)

+No personal data used.
+Teaching/synthetic datasets.
+Documented assumptions and limitations.
+ GDPR/Data Protection principles respected.

+Reflection (highlights)

+Adopted CI and pre-commit hygiene which improved clarity and reliability.

+Added model/analysis card and “how to run/test” for reproducibility and communication.

+Managed work with Issues, a Project board, conventional commits, and tagged releases to mirror professional practice.